 Bear Power = Low price - Exponential Moving Average (Learn more about EMA here).

 This indicator is plotted as an oscillator.
 When using the bull power indicator, you should buy when the histogram moves above zero and the high price is higher than the EMA.
 It can also indicate exit signals, such as when the histogram falls below zero and the high price moves below the EMA meaning that the price is decreasing.

 For bear power signals, you may look to sell when the histogram (bars located at the bottom of chart) move below zero, and the low price is lower than the EMA.
 It can also indicate exit signals, such as when the histogram rises above zero and the low price moves above the EMA meaning that the price is increasing.

 It is often advisable to apply these indicators together with a trend indicator such as moving averages in order to seek a confirmation of the trend’s direction.

-Bull and Bear Power is not as well known as some other indicators.
-However, it can provide a clear and useful visualisation of who is ‘in charge’ of the market at that time.
-If you are a trader who uses oscillators and would like an insight as to how the market might be about to shift, then this could be useful to you.
+Bull and Bear power is not as well-known as some other indicators.
+However, it can provide a clear and useful visualization of who is ‘in charge’ of the market at that time.
+If you are a trader who uses oscillators and would like insight as to how the market might be about to shift, then this could be useful to you.